+Valuation of loans issued to the parent company

+Risk

-Valuation of l Valuation of loans issued to the parent company Risk The company is exposed to the risk that its parent company, REN SGPS, defaults on meeting its obligations.
-As loans to the parent company (long-term and short-term loans to group companies) represent the most significant portion of the company's current and non-current assets, any impairment may have a material impact on the financial statements.
-Moreover, we considered the risks related to management override of controls, including management bias that may represent a risk of material misstatement due to fraud.
-As such we identified valuation of loans issued to the parent company as key audit matter.
-We refer to note "3.2.2.
-Impairment", of the financial statements, where the board of managing directors has disclosed the policies and procedures in respect of the expected credit loss assessment on loans issued to the parent company.
-The board of managing directors concluded that the calculated impact of expected credit loss is not material as at 31 December 2022 and therefore decided not to recognize an allowance for expected credit losses in the financial statements, as disclosed in note "3.2.2.4 Assessment of the Expected credit loss".
-Our audit approach Our audit procedures included, amongst others, evaluating the appropriateness of the company's accounting policies related to recognition of expected credit losses in accordance with of IFRS 9 "Financial Instruments", and the low credit risk simplification of paragraph 5.5.10 in particular.
+The company is exposed to the risk that the parent company, REN SGPS, defaults on meeting its obligations.
+As loans to the parent company (Long-term and Short-term loans to group companies) represent the most significant portion of the company's current and non-current assets, any credit losses may have a material impact on the company's financial position and results.
+We consider the valuation of the loans issued to the parent company and determination of the expected credit losses a key audit matter because this is an area that involves significant judgment and determines the ability of the company to fulfil its obligations and to continue as a going concern.

+We refer to Note "3.2.2.
+Impairment" to the financial statements, where the board of managing directors disclosed the policies and procedures in respect of the expected credit loss assessment on loans issued to the parent company.
+The board of managing directors concluded that the calculated impact of expected credit loss is not material as at 31 December 2023 and therefore decided not to recognize an allowance for expected credit losses in the financial statements, as disclosed in "3.2.2.4 Assessment of the Expected credit loss".

+Our audit approach

+Our audit procedures included, amongst others, evaluating the appropriateness of the company's accounting policies related to recognition of expected credit losses in accordance with of IFRS 9 "Financial Instruments", and the low credit risk simplification of paragraph 5.5.10 in particular.
 We evaluated whether the accounting policies and methods applied for making estimates have been applied consistently.
+We also evaluated the design of internal controls of the processes underlying the estimation process insofar relevant to our audit of the financial statements.

+Furthermore, we have performed the following substantive audit procedures:

-We also evaluated the design of internal controls of the processes underlying the estimation process as relevant to our audit of the financial statements.
-Furthermore we verified that the board of managing directors appropriately measured the loss allowance at an amount equal to twelve-month expected credit losses, instead of the lifetime expected credit losses, taking into consideration the external credit rating of REN SGPS and events subsequent to 31 December 2022.
-We tested mathematical accuracy of the expected credit losses provision calculations and, using independent EY statistics, we challenged key assumptions in the model, i.e., the probability of default and loss given default rates.
-We also performed sensitivity analyses on these key assumptions.
-We challenged whether the board of managing directors' conclusion that the calculated expected credit losses are immaterial, is appropriate in the circumstances and evaluated the related disclosure.
-Key observations Based on procedures performed, we did not identify evidence of material misstatement in the valuation of loans issued to the parent company.
+- Recalculation and verification of the amortized cost calculation performed by the company and its alignment with the underlying contracts - Recalculation of the interest income recorded in the statement of comprehensive income and verification of the accuracy of the amounts accrued in the statement of financial position based on the contractually agreed terms - Confirming our understanding of the company's data, assumptions and method used to determine the expected credit losses on the loans issued to parent company - Evaluation of the financial position and determining that the parent company, REN SGPS, has met its financial obligations towards the company throughout the year and up to the date of this report and verifying the most recent ratings assigned by external credit rating agency to REN SGPS - Inspection of the outcome of the previous accounting estimate and the subsequent re-estimation and performing sensitivity analyses on the key assumptions - Recalculation of the expected credit losses and, using an independent credit default study, challenging the key assumptions in the model, i.e. the probability of default and loss given default rates.
+Verification that the board of managing directors' appropriately measured the loss allowance at an amount equal to 12-month expected credit losses, instead of the lifetime expected credit losses - Finally, we challenged whether the board of managing directors' conclusion that the calculated expected credit losses are immaterial is appropriate in the circumstances and evaluated the related disclosure

+Valuation of loans issued to the parent company

+Key observations

+Based on procedures performed, we did not identify evidence of material misstatement in the valuation of loans issued to the parent company.